1chooo/1chooo.com/CONTRIBUTING.md

 3. Make your changes and commit following the [Conventional Commits](#conventional-commits) guidelines.
 4. Push your changes to your forked repository.
 5. Open a pull request from your branch to the `main` branch of the original repository.
-6. Make sure you run `npm test` before submitting your pull request to ensure there are no issues.
+6. Make sure you run `pnpm test` before submitting your pull request to ensure there are no issues.

 ## Setup